Can You Grow Roses Indoors

 Watering and Soil Drainage

-Care Factor Optimal Range
+Care Factor Optimum Range

-Light Exposure 6-8 hours direct light
+Light-colored Exposure 6-8 hour unmediated light

 Temperature 65°F - 75°F

-Feeding Balanced liquid fertilizer every 2-4 weeks
+Feed Balanced liquid fertilizer every 2-4 hebdomad

 Managing Pests and Diseases Indoors